 The cost of your bid can also depend on:

-• Demographics of your target audience — Especially if you’re targeting multiple demographics, it’s important to understand how each group is likely to engage with your ads, as it will vary.
+• Demographics of your target audience — Especially if you’re building a custom audience targeting and trying to reach multiple demographics, it’s important to understand your targeting options and how each group is likely to engage with your ads, as it will vary.

 • Timeframe of ad posting — When more users are on the social media platform, it will result in more competition (and higher bids) for ads to be shown to prospective customers.
 The CPC for ads can also fluctuate at different times of the year as brands readjust advertising strategies or with changing seasons.